 All screens emit blue digital light.
 Blue light the evening and at night effects your child's sleep because it blocks the release of melatonin.
 Melatonin, as many who take supplements know, helps you sleep by signaling the body and regulating sleep cycles.

-Block Some Of The Constant Blue Light All Of The Time: Blue Light Screen Protectors
+Block Some Of The Constant Blue Light All Of The Time: With Glasses and Blue Light Screen Protectors

 And although blue light is naturally occurring, with devices, we're all exposed to way too much of it, even in the daytime hours.
-Its like we're outside in bright light 16 hours a day—which is why we also recommend Anti Blue Light Screen Protectors which blocks some of the light—at all times.
+Its like we're outside in bright light 16 hours a day—New research also points to the fact that blue light may be connected to anxiety and that young adults who wore blue light blocking glasses slept better and longer than those who didn't.
+That's why we also recommend Anti Blue Light Screen Protectors which block some of the light—at all times.

 The National Sleep Foundation recommends that all of us power off devices at least two hours before bed- see the science-backed details here.
 For me and my family, we simply put on blue blocking glasses as soon as the sun sets.
 Blue light stimulates cortisol production which can be important to wake up our minds, but not good when we go into relaxation mode.
 Check out the most adorable blue light blocking glasses made especially to fit kids little faces!